dpc10ster/RJafrocBook/docs/13-froc-vs-afroc.md

 [^froc-vs-afroc-2]: Because the RAD observer is adopting a high threshold $\zeta_1 = 1.5$, his $\text{LLF}_{\text{max}}$ is smaller than it would have been with a lower threshold, and consequently the area under the large straight line segment from the uppermost non-trivial operating point to (1,1) is smaller than would have been the case with a lower threshold.

 Since plots A and B are based on different choices of lowest reporting threshold, it is pertinent to ask what happens for identical thresholds.
-Lines 31-32 set the two threshold parameters to $-\infty$ and line 34 calls the function `GenerateCadVsRadPlots()` with these new values.
+Lines 31-32 set the two threshold parameters to $-\infty$ and line 34 calls the function `CadVsRadPlots()` with these new values.
 The FROC is extracted at line 44 and labeled C, while the wAFROC is extracted at line 45 and labeled D.

 The coordinates of the end-point of the CAD FROC in plot C are (1.0025, 0.6048077).
 Those of the RAD FROC plot in C are (0.6391667, 0.775).
 The RAD observer has higher LLF at lower NLF, and there is no doubt that he is better.
 Plot C confirms that RAD is actually the better observer *over his entire NLF range*.